the-art-of-dev/tortue-js/README.md

 - Page
 - Image

-We see different level of abstraction in these items.
-The point is anything can be a context.
+We see different levels of abstraction in these items.
+The point is that anything can be a context.

-Need for structuring contexts resolves in context recursive nature.
-Context can have sub contexts(children).
+The need for structuring contexts resolves in the context’s recursive nature.
+A context can have sub-contexts (children).
 Example?

 - Home
   - Navigation
   - Header
     - Image

-We "physically" represent contexts using following folder structure:
+We "physically" represent contexts using the following folder structure:

 ```
 📂 Home/